hikaru-wakatsuki/python10/README.md

 - AI was used for documentation support only.
 - It helped structure this README, improve wording, and summarize the project requirements in both English and Japanese.
-- The project code should still be reviewed, understood, and defended manually during peer evaluation.

 ### 日本語